-The central location means your education reaches beyond the campus into surrounding neighbourhoods.
-Toronto's Discovery District, with some of the world's leading hospitals, and Canada's largest financial district are a short walk away.
+As an Arts & Science student, your education will reach beyond the St. George campus into surrounding neighbourhoods.
+Toronto’s Discovery District, with some of the world’s leading hospitals, and Canada’s largest financial district are a short walk away.

 If you are planning to live on campus, you will be living in either apartment-style or dorm-style residences.

-Apartment-style residences are grouped into self-contained 4- or 5-bedroom suites (bedrooms are all single, private rooms with their own lock).
-Each suite has 1 to 2 washrooms, a full kitchen (including a refrigerator, self-cleaning stove and microwave oven – you need to supply cookware, dishes and utensils), and a furnished living room.
-Apartment suites are always shared among same-sex residents.
+Apartment-style residences are grouped into self-contained four- or five-bedroom suites (bedrooms are all single, private rooms with their own lock).
+Each suite has one to two washrooms, a full kitchen (including a refrigerator, self-cleaning stove and microwave oven — you need to supply cookware, dishes and utensils), and a furnished living room.

 Three colleges have apartment-style residences: